-In terms of varieties, if I was to grow just one tomato, I think it would have to be Sungold, its like a its like a sugar bomb, it’s got a very thin skin, it does really well in everybody’s taste trials it always is supremely high flying and it urm its really easy, its really prolific, it’s just an absolute winner tomato with this beautiful sort of sunny golden skin, so sungold would be my number one.
+In terms of varieties, if I was to grow just one tomato, I think it would have to be 'Sungold', it's like a sugar bomb.
+It’s got a very thin skin, it does really well in everybody’s taste trials, it always is supremely high flying and it's really easy, it's really prolific.
+It’s just an absolute winner tomato with this beautiful sort of sunny golden skin, so 'Sungold' would be my number one.

-And then probably number two for me, as a salad tomato, would be this, really strange one, which my children always used to say is the colour of a bruise which rather put them off and actually sometimes when you cut into it its called black crim its from the Crimea, it has almost black jelly inside it which is quite odd.
-But it’s just so deliciously tasty, sliced in a salad urm it keeps a really good texture and it has an absolute burst in your mouth, incredible tomato flavour.
-So those two urm for me would be all round everything tomato an absolutely brilliant salad tomato which is very good cooked too.
+And then probably number two for me, as a salad tomato, would be this, really strange one, which my children always used to say was the colour of a bruise which rather put them off and actually sometimes when you cut into it - it's called 'Black Krim', it's from the Crimea - it has almost black jelly inside it which is quite odd.
+But it’s just so deliciously tasty sliced in a salad, it keeps a really good texture and it has an absolute burst in your mouth, incredible tomato flavour.
+So those two for me would be an all-round everything tomato and an absolutely brilliant salad tomato, which is very good cooked too.

-Cherry tomatoes are really lovely things to grow and if you don’t have a greenhouse, they’re probably the safest ones because they’re easy to ripen in our lower light levels and they get their sweetness um more easily without so much sunlight.
-So, a classic red cherry that’s done well in our trials here is a variety called Santonio and it seems to do well inside or out with us and so that’s a really good red cherry and then sungold remains my tip top favourite tomato probably a really good all-rounder.
+Cherry tomatoes are really lovely things to grow and if you don’t have a greenhouse, they’re probably the safest ones because they’re easy to ripen in our lower light levels and they get their sweetness more easily without so much sunlight.
+So, a classic red cherry that’s done well in our trials here is a variety called 'Santonio' and it seems to do well inside or out with us and so that’s a really good red cherry and then 'Sungold' remains my tip top favourite tomato probably, a really good all-rounder.